BirdeeHub/nixCats-nvim/README.md

 Nix is for downloading and should stay for downloading.
 Your lua just needs to know what it was built with and where that is.

 There is no live updating from nix.
 Nix runs, it installs your stuff, and then it does nothing.
 Therefore, there is no reason you can't just write your data to a lua table in a file.

 And thus nixCats was born.
 A system for doing just that in an effective and organized manner.
 It can pass anything other than nix functions, because again, nix is done by the time any lua ever executes.

 The second main feature is the category system, which allows you to enable and disable categories of nvim dependencies within your nix PER NVIM PACKAGE within the SAME CONFIG DIRECTORY and have your lua know about it without any stress (thanks to the nixCats messaging system).

+The name is NIX CATEGORIES but shorter. 🐱

+You can use it to have as many neovim configs as you want.
+For direnv shells and stuff.

+But its also just a normal neovim configuration installed via nix with an easy way to pass info from nix to lua so use it however you want.

 Simply add plugins and lsps and stuff to lists in flake.nix, and then configure like normal!

 You dont always want a plugin?
 Ask `nixCats("the.category")` and learn if you want to load it this time!

+Want to pass info from nix to lua?
+Just add it to the same table in nix and then `nixCats("some.info")`.

 You will not be backed into any corners using the nixCats scheme, either as a flake or module.

+Except 2.

+1. The module template cannot be ran via nix run.
+The 3rd template, which is just the output function of the flake template in a default.nix file, can solve that easily if desired later when working on your nix configuration.
+2. The section below marked [attention](#attention)

 It is easy to convert between flake and module versions, so do not worry at the start which one to choose, all options will be available to you in both, including installing multiple versions of neovim to your PATH.

 However the flake can be used without nixos or home manager, so if you don't have that set up or aren't on nixos, you should choose the flake to start with.

-I wrote the nix directory so you dont have to.
+I wrote the [nix](./nix) directory so you dont have to.
 It contains the builder and utils and help and templates and can be imported straight from github via the utils set, allowing you to keep your directory for your configuration.
 The help is imported within the builder and thus will be available in any configuration based on nixCats.

+Everything you need to make a config based on nixCats is exported by the nixCats.utils variable, the templates demonstrate usage of it and make it easy to start.

+#### *The reasons I wanted to do it this way:*

+- The setup instructions for new plugins are all in Lua so translating them is effort.
+- I didn't want to be forced into creating a new lua file, writing lua within nix, or creating hooks for a DSL for every new plugin in order to export options to nix or pass info from nix if desired.
+- I wanted my neovim config to be neovim flavored
+    (so that I can take advantage of all the neovim dev tools with minimal fuss)
+- I wanted to be able to opt into having multiple configs in 1 directory at any time if desired.
+- I wanted to be able to run it via nix run from anywhere with nix, and add it to project shells with a couple of lines.

+So nixCats is a wrapper for neovim-unwrapped to allow those things which is simple to use even with complex configurations, and most of the complexity you CAN achieve is on an opt-in basis and requires little deviation.

+It is designed to give you package specific config, AND nixOS integration AND home manager integration, without ditching your lua.
+Or even leaving lua much at all.

-## Attention:
+## Attention: <a name="attention"></a>
 > You cannot launch nixCats with the nvim command.
 You may, however, launch it with anything else you would like to choose.

 > This is a side effect of being able to install multiple simultaneous versions of the same version of nvim to the same user's PATH via a module such as home manager, something that would normally cause a collision error.